Minos: Family

-By his wife, Pasiphaë (or some say Crete), he fathered Ariadne, Androgeus, Deucalion, Phaedra, Glaucus, Catreus, Acacallis, and Xenodice.

-By a nymph, Pareia, he had four sons, Eurymedon, Nephalion, Chryses, and Philolaus, who Heracles killed in revenge for the murder of the latter's two companions.
+By his wife, Pasiphaë (or some say Crete), the daughter of the Sun (Helios), and mother of the Minotaur, he fathered Ariadne, Androgeus, Deucalion, Phaedra, Glaucus, Catreus, Acacallis, and Xenodice.
+By a nymph, Pareia, he had four sons, Eurymedon, Nephalion, Chryses, and Philolaus, whom Heracles killed in revenge for the murder of the latter's two companions.
 By Dexithea, one of the Telchines, he had a son called Euxanthius.

-By Androgeneia of Phaestus, he had Asterion, who commanded the Cretan contingent in the war between Dionysus and the Indians.
+By Androgeneia of Phaistos, he had Asterion, who commanded the Cretan contingent in the war between Dionysus and the Indians.
 Also given as his children are Euryale, possibly the mother of Orion with Poseidon, and Pholegander, eponym of the island Pholegandros.
 Minos, along with his brothers, Rhadamanthys and Sarpedon, was raised by King Asterion (or Asterius) of Crete.
 When Asterion died, his throne was claimed by Minos, who, according to some sources, banished his brothers.

 Mythological Minos

 Asterion, king of Crete, adopted the three sons of Zeus and Europa: Minos, Sarpedon, and Rhadamanthus.
 According to the Odyssey (Book XIX l.
 203, as interpreted by Plato in Laws 624), Minos consulted with Zeus every nine years.
 He got his laws straight from Zeus himself.
-When Minos' son Androgeos won the Panathenaic Games, the king, Aegeus, sent him to Marathon to fight a bull, resulting in the death of Androgeos.
+When Minos's son Androgeos won the Panathenaic Games, the king, Aegeus, sent him to Marathon to fight a bull, resulting in the death of Androgeos.
 Outraged, Minos went to Athens to avenge his son, and on the way, he camped at Megara, where Nisos lived.
-Learning that Nisos' strength came from his hair, Minos gained the love of Scylla and her aid in cutting off her father's hair so that he could conquer the city.
+Learning that Nisos's strength came from his hair, Minos gained the love of Scylla and her aid in cutting off her father's hair so that he could conquer the city.
 After his triumph, he punished Scylla for her treachery against her father by tying her to a boat and dragging her until she drowned.
 On arriving in Attica, he asked Zeus to punish the city, and the god struck it with plague and hunger.
-An oracle told the Athenians to meet any of Minos' demands if they wanted to escape the punishment.
-Minos then asked Athens to send seven boys and seven girls to Crete every nine years to be sacrificed to the Minotaur, the offspring from the zoophilic encounter of Minos' wife Pasiphaë with a certain bull that the king refused to surrender to Poseidon, which he had placed within a labyrinth he commanded his architect Daedalus to build.
-The Minotaur was defeated by the hero Theseus with the help of Minos' daughter Ariadne.
+An oracle told the Athenians to meet any of Minos's demands if they wanted to escape the punishment.
+Minos then asked Athens to send seven boys and seven girls to Crete every nine years to be sacrificed to the Minotaur (the offspring from the zoophilic encounter of Minos's wife Pasiphaë with the Cretan Bull that the king refused to surrender to Poseidon) which he had placed within a labyrinth he commanded his architect Daedalus to build.
+The Minotaur was defeated by the hero Theseus with the help of Minos's daughter Ariadne.